A mom writes her college-bound son a goodbye letter:

 B – BREAKFAST

 Eat it!
 Maybe you don’t normally eat breakfast.
 But you need to have an awake brain in your classes.
-One of the best ways to be ready for class and for exams is to eat.
+Eating is one of the best ways to be ready for class and exams.
 Brain power.
-Doesn’t matter what it is – pop tarts, cereal, scrambled eggs.
+It doesn’t matter what it is — pop tarts, cereal, scrambled eggs.
 Never go to class on an empty stomach.
-Never study on an empty stomach, never go to class hungry (you get the picture).
+Never study on an empty stomach, and never go to class hungry (you get the picture).

 C – CLEAN YOUR ROOM

-You are living with a stranger for the first time ever.
+You are living with a stranger for the first time.
 You are sharing a space.
-Be respectful, pick up your stuff.
+Be respectful, and pick up your stuff.
 Clean the microwave and wipe down the fridge.
-If you use dishes, wash them right away (no bugs, no smell).
+If you use dishes, wash them immediately (no bugs, no smell).

 D – DRINKING

 Don’t drink and drive.
-Cops love college towns and you will get caught.
+Cops love college towns, and you will get caught.
 Drinking is also iffy.
 We know you will.
-But be smart and if you drink, don’t do it at huge parties which will get busted.
-And if you start drinking one place, stay there.
+But be smart, and if you drink, don’t do it at huge parties, which will get busted.
+And if you start drinking in one place, stay there.

 E – CHECK YOUR EMAIL!

 This is so important.
-You will have class information, registration information, and all kinds of stuff coming to you.
-Check your ISU email daily (if not more than once per day).
-I won’t be checking it any more.
+You will have class information, registration information, and all kinds of stuff.
+Check your email daily (if not more than once per day).
+I won’t be checking it anymore.
 Keep up with it and keep it clean so you can find what you need when you need it.